FREQUENTLY ASKED QUESTIONS

 International undergraduate applicants who have exhausted all means of obtaining their official secondary school records are encouraged to take the GED (General Educational Development) Test.
 The GED Test measures competency in five subject areas (science, mathematics, social studies, reading and writing) and are available in the United States and Canada, as well as in other countries around the world.
 They are given in the first (native) language of the country where they are administered.
 Successfully passing a GED Test results in an award of a Certificate of High School (Post-Secondary) Equivalency.
 For more information regarding a GED examination, in the United States, contact the state Department of Education, and outside the US, contact the appropriate local, regional, or national governmental organization with authority for K-12 education.

 Why do I need to provide a credential evaluation of my transcript from a NACES member organization?

 You must have your transcripts evaluated by a NACES’ member-organization to have them recognized as the equivalent level of education in the United States.
 An evaluation by a NACES member-organization will provide you with an evaluation which is broadly recognized and validated by a thorough and unbiased comparison of your educational credential(s) against the US system of higher education.
 Evaluators from NACES’ member-organizations have extensive knowledge and expertise concerning educational systems around the world, and NACES’ members abide by strict standards of professional ethics.

-International (nonimmigrant) students are required to pay both the application and registration fees, in US dollars, by submission of a personal or certified cashier’s check, or a money order, drawn against a US bank account.
+International (non-immigrant) students are required to pay both the application and registration fees, in US dollars, by submission of an online payment here, a personal or certified cashier’s check, or a money order, drawn against a US bank account.
 Checks or money orders drawn against banks outside of the US will be returned.
 International wire transfers are not currently accepted by ECPI University.

 Checks or money orders should be made payable to ECPI University and delivered or mailed, along with all other items necessary to complete the admissions process, exuding application materials with online submission options, to: